Understanding Your Pathology Report

 For a bladder cancer diagnosis, your doctor will take cell samples for the lab to analyze.
 This is called a specimen.
 Specimens are obtained through surgery, scoping, or with a needle to withdraw tissue or fluid.

 A precise bladder cancer diagnosis by a pathologist will aid your oncologist in recommending a personalized treatment targeted at your cancer's characteristics.

 A pathologist prepared lab results to provide information on cells or biopsied tissue examined with a microscope.
 A pathology report is generally technical and written by physicians for physicians.
 The report prepared by a pathologist is generally intended for urologists and oncologists.1

 Standard information on all cases generally contains: 2-4

-Macroscopic information visible to the eye such as weight, size, color of sample
+Macroscopic information visible to the eye such as weight, size, the color of sample.

 Microscopic description (the most technical section)

 - Cell structure (histology): The kind of cancer identified such as: squamous cell, adenocarcinoma, or small cell carcinoma